 Section 110205.
 Treatment of Direct Primary Care Service Arrangements.
-An individual's enrollment in a direct primary care service agreement would not violate the first-dollar coverage rule.
+An individual's enrollment in a direct primary care service agreement would not violate the first-dollar coverage rule, allowing them to continue contributing to an HSA.
 These are arrangements under which a primary care practice accepts a fixed periodic payment in exchange for providing any primary care services that an enrollee needs during the time period covered by the payment.